DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 ### Web Application Setup

-1. Clone this GitHub repository to your local machine.
+1. Clone this GitHub repository to your github account.
 2. Create a Vercel account using your GitHub account and start a new project with the cloned repository.
 3. Set up the following environment variables before deploying:
    - **SF_WM_URL:** URL from SF WM generated code snippet (e.g., `https://<mydomain>.my.site.com/ESWSalesforcewebmessagi1712838660793`)